Volunteer

 - Post-training paperwork and shadowing session

-VNA volunteers typically contribute 4-8 hours/month.
+The Elliot VNA volunteers typically contribute 4-8 hours/month.

 During flu season, documentation of flu vaccine or approved medical or religious exemption must be provided.